DataVaccinator/vaccinatorJSClient/docs/vaccinator-js-class.md

         <p>Here you submit an array of field names to be used for search
           function.
 If your payload contains values for the given fields, they will get uploaded as SearchHash to the DataVaccinator server.
-This then allows you to find the assigned PIDs using the "search" function.
+This then allows you to find the assigned VIDs using the "search" function.
         <p>To disable the feature, submit an empty array or no parameter.</p>
         <p><strong>Note:</strong>This only works if the payload given in "add"
         or "update" calls is a valid JSON string!</p>